Closed: EPA offered Ro Cher a favorable settlement, which it accepted.

 And the Constitution prohibits the government from imposing excessive fines that are grossly disproportionate to the alleged harm.

-Represented free of charge by PLF, Cheryl and Roger are fighting back on two fronts: in the administrative proceeding, to contest the EPA’s claims, and in federal court, to challenge the agency’s sham in-house tribunal and absurdly exorbitant fine as unconstitutional.
+Represented free of charge by PLF, Cheryl and Roger are fought back on two fronts: in the administrative proceeding, to contest the EPA’s claims, and in federal court, to challenge the agency’s sham in-house tribunal and absurdly exorbitant fine as unconstitutional.

 What’s At Stake?